james-2142/pdf2kmz/README.md

 ## Installation

-The scripts don't need to be installed anywhere specific, just download or clone the repository to your local machine.
+The scripts don't need to be installed anywhere specific, just download a zip file of the repository or clone it to your local machine.

 ## How to run